koajs/koa-redis/README.md

 Detailed benchmark report [here](https://github.com/koajs/koa-redis/tree/master/benchmark)

 ## Testing

 1. Start a Redis server on `localhost:6379`.
 You can use [`redis-windows`](https://github.com/ServiceStack/redis-windows) if you are on Windows or just want a quick VM-based server.
+Alternatively, if you have both [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed, you can run `docker-compose up` to run the Redis server as a docker container.
-2. Clone the repository and run `npm i` in it (Windows should work fine).
+1. Clone the repository and run `npm i` in it (Windows should work fine).
-3. If you want to see debug output, turn on the prompt's `DEBUG` flag.
+1. If you want to see debug output, turn on the prompts' `DEBUG` flag.
-4. Run `npm test` to run the tests and generate coverage.
+1. Run `npm test` to run the tests and generate coverage.
 To run the tests without generating coverage, run `npm run-script test-only`.

 ## Authors

 See the [contributing tab](https://github.com/koajs/koa-redis/graphs/contributors)

-## Licences
+## License
-(The MIT License)

-Copyright (c) 2015 dead-horse and other contributors

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+This library is distributed under the terms of the [MIT License](License).